nicolaiort/stonx-backend/README.md

 * Bitpanda Indices (Needs a bitpanda api token that can read your assets)
 * ETH Wallets (Only needs the public key/address)
 * BTC Wallets (Only needs the public key/address)
+* DOGE Wallets (Only needs the public key/address)

 ### Balances and prices powered by:
 * Bitpanda Assets and Prices: https://api.bitpanda.com